Team + Mission

 We’re sorry you’re having trouble with the tablet.
 We recommend that you try:

-Q. I’m having trouble hearing the audio.
+Q. I’m having trouble hearing the audio on a call through the tablet.
 What can I do to fix it?

 If you’re in the middle of a phone call, a slider will appear on the tablet for you to adjust the call volume.